jinaga/jinaga_com/src/content/documents/01-concepts/03-projecting-results.md

 title: "Projecting Results"
 ---

-A specification gives you the facts that match a set of conditions.
+A specification gives you all of the related facts.
-But sometimes you want to transform the facts into a different shape.
+But sometimes you want to transform those facts into a different shape.
 You can do that with the `select` method.

 ```typescript